Cuts and Bruises Treatment

 Request An Appointment

 It can be challenging to determine the severity of your cut or bruise, and there various levels of severity depending on how deep the cut or bruise is and where it occurred.
-While a less severe cut or bruise can be treated at home with little to no medical assistance, a more serious cut or bruise may require a trip to see us at our urgent care facility.
+While a less severe cut or bruise can be treated at home with little to no medical assistance, a more serious cut or bruise may require a trip to see us at our care facility.
 In the event the cut or bruise is life-threatening, and surgery and other advanced treatment options are needed, it is best to visit an emergency room with facilities to have surgery if the doctor deems it necessary.

-For minor cuts, scrapes and bruises that do not pose any long-term health risks can be treated at home by adequately cleaning and bandaging the wound if it is a cut and applying the RICE method if it is a bruise.
+For minor cuts, scrapes, and bruises that do not pose any long-term health risks can be treated at home by adequately cleaning and bandaging the wound if it is a cut and applying the RICE method if it is a bruise.

 However, a more painful cut or bruise that poses the risk of an infection or a possible broken bone or deep bone bruise needs to be examined by a medical professional.
-If this is the case, or there is any doubt over the severity level of the injury whatsoever, be sure to come into our urgent care facility and allow us to diagnose and treat the cut or bruise properly.
+If this is the case, or there is any doubt over the severity level of the injury whatsoever, be sure to come into our care facility and allow us to diagnose and treat the cut or bruise properly.
 By doing so, you can ensure that the wound or bruise does not pose any long-term health risks that could result due to poor treatment.

 Treatment Methods for a Cut or Bruise

-If you suffer a cut or a bruise that concerns you, be sure to come by our urgent care facility for proper treatment.
+If you suffer a cut or a bruise that concerns you, be sure to come by our care facility for proper treatment.
 After stopping any bleeding and cleaning any wounds, we will evaluate the extent of the injury and correctly diagnose the injury.
 Frequently an accurate diagnosis can be given by merely examining the injury and documenting the causes and the symptoms of the cut or bruise.
 After adequately diagnosing the extent of the wound or bruise, we can then decide upon the best form of treatment.

 For minor cuts, often the best form of treatment is to keep the wound clean and bandaged to avoid any infections.
 With the right home care treatment, the injury should be able to heal up within a week or two, and the pain should go away as well.
 For more serious, deeper cuts, stitches may be necessary to ensure the skin heals back correctly.